2020-21 SCHOOL YEAR SBMCS FACULTY AND STAFF INFORMATION

 Mr. Jorico Brooks “Coach Rico” is the P.E. teacher at South Broward Montessori Charter.
 He is also the aftercare and after-school sports program planner, where he combines group and individual fitness exercises to help promote self-confidence and teamwork.
 He enjoys teaching students about health and wellness.

-He has a bachelor’s degree in Sports and Fitness from Florida International University as well as an associate degree in Health and Fitness from Bryan University.
+He is currently enrolled and working on his bachelor’s degree in Sports and Fitness from Florida International University (FIU).
+He has an associate degree in Health and Fitness from Bryan University.
 This is his third year at our school.
 One fun fact about Coach Rico is that he absolutely loves socks!

 ADMIN STAFF BIOS